 - Creative work tends to use Adobe programs like Photoshop and InDesign, which are standard to journalism, design and other media industries.
-You will be expert in these programs by the end of the course. - The learning covers advanced theory in television, audience, film (Todorov and Propp), narrative (Reich), advertising (Leiss and Kline), and representation (Mulvey and Kilbourne).
+You will be expert in these programs by the end of the course. - The learning covers advanced theory in media language, audience, industry, and representation.